ABI-Animus-Laboratory/NeuroApp/frontend/assets/data/markdown/failure-healthy.md

 The membrane potential of each neuron can be observed after the simulation by clicking on the corresponding sphere.

+Click 'Stop' to stop the simulation.

-Use 'Clear' to reset the network objects to their starting colours while maintaining the network values.
+Click 'Clear' to reset the network objects to their starting colours while maintaining the network values.

-Use 'Reset Network' to reset all the network values and object colours.
+Click 'Reset Network' to reset all the network values and object colours.

 ---